ucsc/wcms-design-templates/deployment.md

 - News
 	+ Create `department-title` block.
 	+ Create search block.
-	+ Assign main-nav, search, top-links regions.
+	+ Assign main-nav, search, top-links regions

+## Misc.

+- www:
+	- Features area, remove all but one of `article-list-by-page-metadata` and move it to `_library/campus-home/formats/features-article-list`.
+	- Add `image-right` to the archive-list ul.
+Reassign these regions on the features pages.
+	- REMOVE `Right Column Page` template #notused
+	- Rename 960 Right Column to just Right Column Page